jonfeavel/portfolio/_posts/2026-02-09-status-reporting-exemplar.md

 ### **H — How You Gather and Deliver Matters**
 Timing, channel, and clarity all shape perception.
 A well-crafted update delivered at the wrong moment can still fail.

 Great communicators optimize for **how information is consumed**, not just what is shared.
-Send updates at a time that helps your audience
+Send updates at a time that helps your audience, lead with essential information, and make it easy to extract what matters.

+### **I — Invoke Action**
+A simple litmus test: **are the next steps unmistakable?**

+A strong status report should either reinforce confidence through progress or clearly articulate what—or who—is needed to maintain momentum.

+### **S — Shorten Relentlessly**
+If a status cannot be conveyed on a single slide or in a single elevator ride, clarity is likely missing.

+This isn’t about oversimplifying—it’s about ensuring everyone understands what matters most *right now*.
+If everything feels new and urgent, it may signal misalignment, lack of adoption, or insufficient feedback loops.

+---

+## Why This Matters

+When done well, status reporting becomes the **primary trust-building mechanism** between teams and stakeholders.
+When done poorly, it becomes noise.